We are sad to share with you that Pursuing Justice 2020 will no longer take place as an in-person gathering. Instead, we will gather together online.

 In the Exodus story, Torah teaches that an erev rav (“mixed multitude”) left Pharoah’s Egypt to wander together in the desert towards freedom.
 What does it take to put our bodies on the line and participate directly in the struggle for justice and liberation?
 In this session we’ll discuss the ways resistance movements used nonviolent direct action in Torah, and what Jewish movements today can learn from these teachings.
 We’ll explore theory and research on the success of nonviolent civil disobedience, and practice critical skills for building nonviolent movements rooted in Jewish identity.

-Speakers: Rabbi David Jaffe, Abby Levine, Yehudah Webster
+Speakers: Rabbi David Jaffe, Abby Levine, Yehudah Webster, Michelle Weiser

 Moral imagination can create hope where there was despair, and resilience where there was discouragement.
 Join this interactive session to learn how Jewish spiritual practices drawn from Mussar (applied Jewish ethics) and Chassidut (applied Jewish mysticism) can help progressive activists approach interpersonal and communal challenges.
 Session facilitators from Inside Out Wisdom and Action’s Ovdim Leaders Cohort will share their experiences with these practices, leading scenarios that teach several practices, provide a chance to try them out, and understand how to apply them to bring new perspective, grounding and creativity to your activism.

 Our current political struggles—healthcare access, immigrant rights, climate justice, and more—have big implications for disability communities.
 Too often, our movements fail to center disability perspectives or prioritize accessibility.
 Challenging ableism, expanding accessibility, and fighting for disability rights and justice are vital for progressive movements.
-In this interactive workshop with two disabled Jewish leaders, we will discuss critical frameworks for recognizing the social and political dimensions of disability.
+In this interactive workshop, we will discuss critical frameworks for recognizing the social and political dimensions of disability.
 We’ll explore concrete tools to make your work more accessible and strategize together about how to pursue justice for and with disabled people, both within and beyond Jewish communities.

 Speakers: Dr. Catherine Orsborn, Scott Simpson, and Maya Berry